sg16-unicode/sg16-meetings/README.md

     a better building block.
   - Robin noted his own association with ICU4X and expressed its goal to improve portability based on a more flexible and modular design.
-  - Robtin stated that ICU4X does not offer strong stability guarantees.
+  - Robin stated that ICU4X does not offer strong stability guarantees.
   - Robin agreed with the perspective that implementing support for LDML is tantamount to implementing half of ICU.
   - Hubert noted that the existing C++ collation support is not customizable and that it simply